 B.Com 1994 Griffith University, Nathan Brisbane.

-Art Education: Commenced a Bachelor of Fine Art at Griffith University, Queensland College of Art, Brisbane.
+Commenced full time study in the Bachelor of Fine Art at Griffith University, Queensland College of Art, Brisbane.

-2019 Queensland College of Art, Italy study tour – visiting Venice (58th Venice Biennale) Trento, Rovereto, Florence and Rome.
+2019 The Queensland College of Art, Italy Study Tour – visiting Venice (58th Venice Biennale) Trento, Rovereto, Florence and Rome.